Skip to main content

 Our objectives

 We believe that supporting implementation starts at the beginning of a standard’s development.
-As a result, we will continue working to influence the International Accounting Standards Board (IASB) throughout its standard-setting process, leveraging our reputation to make advancements.
-We will also work to provide a direct line of contact to the IASB for our stakeholders whenever possible.
+As a result, we will continue working to influence the IASB throughout its standard-setting process, leveraging our reputation to make advancements.
+We will also work to provide a direct line of contact to the IASB for interested and affected parties whenever possible.

-We support our stakeholders with implementation through targeted activities:
+We support interested and affected parties with implementation through targeted activities:

-• Influence: We will perform the appropriate level of consultation on documents for comment issued by the IASB to the extent they are relevant to our Canadian stakeholders.
+• Influence: We will perform the appropriate level of consultation on documents for comment issued by the IASB to the extent they are relevant to Canadian interested and affected parties.

 • Monitor: We will closely monitor for application issues related to emerging issues and newly issued amendments.
 Our IFRS® Accounting Standards Discussion Group is an important part of all these activities.
 We will work with this Group to identify implementation issues affecting Canadians through open communication and robust agendas.

 • Committee support: We will maintain an open dialogue with our advisory committees as needed, including the Academic Advisory Committee and User Advisory Committee, to ensure Canadian-specific issues are considered.
-With our newly formed Crypto-asset Working Group, we will further our research to influence discussions internationally on the need for assessing the accounting for crypto-asset activities.
+Through our Crypto-asset Working Group, we will continue to monitor the accounting for and disclosure of crypto-asset activities.

-Similar financial reporting outcomes under IFRS Accounting Standards and U.S. GAAP are highly important for our stakeholders.
+Similar financial reporting outcomes under IFRS Accounting Standards and U.S. generally accepted accounting principles (GAAP) are highly important for interested and affected parties.
 We will continue to work toward narrowing new, unnecessary differences in financial reporting outcomes under IFRS Accounting Standards and U.S. GAAP by regularly engaging with the IASB and U.S. Financial Accounting Standards Board.
-We will also leverage our relationships with other national standard setters to accomplish this goal.
+We will also leverage our relationships with other national standard setters.

 Part II: Continue to establish appropriate accounting standards for private enterprises